CopernicaMarketingSoftware/Documentation/Publisher/en/introduction.md

 # Set up

-Before you are able to send emailings using Copernica, you need to configure your sender domain.
-This configuration consists og two steps: setting up your sender domain and entering the correct DNS-settings.
+Before you are able to send emails using Copernica, you need to configure your sender domain.
+This configuration consists of two steps: setting up your sender domain and entering the correct DNS-settings.
 This will allow Copernica's servers to send emails on your behalf.
 Aside from this, you will need to fill your database and set up rules and selections.

 Now that you have a database with users and a configured sender domain, all that's left is an email to send.
 You can create an email with our user-friendly template editor available in the Marketing Suite or the more flexible editor used by Publisher.